-A school leader shall complete school leader training that shall include information on the prevention of harassment, intimidation, and bullying as required in N.J.S.A.
+A school leader shall complete school leader training that shall include information on the prevention of harassment, intimidation, or and bullying as required in N.J.S.A.
 18A:26-8.2.

 The school district shall annually observe a "Week of Respect" beginning with the first Monday in October.
-In order to recognize the importance of character education, the school district will observe the week by providing age-appropriate instruction focusing on the prevention of harassment, intimidation, and bullying as defined in N.J.S.A.
+In order to recognize the importance of character education, the school district will observe the week by providing age-appropriate instruction focusing on the prevention of harassment, intimidation, or bullying as defined in N.J.S.A.
 18A:37-14.
-Throughout the school year the district will provide ongoing age-appropriate instruction on preventing harassment, intimidation, or bullying, in accordance with the Core Curriculum Content Standards, pursuant to N.J.S.A.
+Throughout the school year the district will provide ongoing age-appropriate instruction on preventing harassment, intimidation, or bullying, in accordance with the New Jersey Student Learning Core Curriculum Content Standards, pursuant to N.J.S.A.
 18A:37-29.

-The school district and each school in the district will annually establish, implement, document, and assess harassment, intimidation, and bullying prevention programs or approaches, and other initiatives in consultation with school staff, students pupils, administrators, volunteers, parents guardians, law enforcement, and community members.
-The programs or approaches and other initiatives shall be designed to create school-wide conditions to prevent and address harassment, intimidation, and bullying in accordance with the provisions of N.J.S.A.
-18A:37-17 et seq.
+The school district and each school in the district will annually establish, implement, document, and assess harassment, intimidation, or bullying prevention programs or approaches, and other initiatives in consultation with school staff, students, administrators, volunteers, parents, law enforcement, and community members.
+The programs or approaches and other initiatives shall be designed to create school-wide conditions to prevent and address harassment, intimidation, or bullying in accordance with the provisions of N.J.S.A.
+18A:37-17.

+M. Harassment, Intimidation, and Bullying Policy Reevaluation, Reassessment, and Review

+The Superintendent shall develop and implement a process for annually discussing the school district's Harassment, Intimidation, and Bullying Policy with students.

+The Superintendent, Principal(s), and the Anti-Bullying Coordinator, with input from the schools' Anti-Bullying Specialists, shall annually conduct a reevaluation, reassessment, and review of the Harassment, Intimidation, and Bullying Policy, and any report(s) and/or finding(s) of the School Safety/School Climate Team(s).
+The Superintendent shall recommend to the Board necessary revisions and additions to the Policy consistent with N.J.S.A.
+18A:37-15.c., as well as to harassment, intimidation, and bullying prevention programs and approaches based on the findings from the evaluation, reassessment, and review.

 MN.
-Harassment, Intimidation, and Bullying Policy Reevaluation, Reassessment and Review

-The Superintendent shall develop and implement a process for annually discussing the school district's Harassment, Intimidation, and Bullying Policy with students pupils.

-The Superintendent and the Principal(s) shall annually conduct a reevaluation, reassessment, and review of the Harassment, Intimidation, and Bullying Policy, with input from the schools' Anti-Bullying Specialists, and recommend revisions and additions to the Policy as well as to harassment, intimidation, and bullying prevention programs and approaches based on the findings from the evaluation, reassessment, and review.

-NO. Reports to Board of Education and New Jersey Department of Education
+Reports to Board of Education and New Jersey Department of Education

-The Superintendent shall report two times each school year, between September 1 and January 1 and between January 1 and June 30 at a public hearing all acts of violence, vandalism, and harassment, intimidation, and bullying which occurred during the previous reporting period in accordance with the provisions of N.J.S.A.
+The Superintendent shall report two times each school year, between September 1 and January 1 and between January 1 and June 30 at a public hearing all acts of violence, vandalism, and harassment, intimidation, or bullying which occurred during the previous reporting period in accordance with the provisions of N.J.S.A.
 18A:17-46.
 The information shall also be reported to the New Jersey Department of Education in accordance with N.J.S.A.
 18A:17-46.

-O. School and District Grading Requirements
+NO. School and District Grading Requirements

 Each school and each district shall receive a grade for the purpose of assessing their efforts to implement policies and programs consistent with the provisions of N.J.S.A.
 18:37-13 et seq.
-The information reported shall be used to grade each school and each district in accordance with the provisions of N.J.S.A.
-18A:17-46.
 The grade received by a school and the district shall be posted on the homepage of the school's website and the district's website in accordance with the provisions of N.J.S.A.
 18A:17-46.
 A link to the report that was submitted by the Superintendent to the Department of Education shall also be available on the school district's website.
 This information shall be posted on the websites within ten days of receipt of the grade for each school and the district.

-P. Reports to Law Enforcement
+OP.
+Reports to Law Enforcement